Rosa María de la Garza

+Rosa María de la Garza Ramírez (born July 6, 1960), also known as Rosi Orozco, is a Mexican activist campaigning against human trafficking in Mexico.

+Early activism

-Rosa María de la Garza Ramírez (also known as 'Rosi Orozco'), born July 6, 1960, is a Mexican Activist who's cause is the fight against Human Trafficking in Mexico.
-She was first introduced to the plight of Human Trafficking around the world when she attended a training conducted by the organization Concerned Women for America and the United States Justice Department in 2005.
-She returned home with the commitment of opening a shelter for girls victims of this crime.
+Orozco was first introduced to the plight of human trafficking victims around the world when she attended a training conducted by the organization Concerned Women for America and the United States Justice Department in 2005.
+She returned home committed to opening a shelter for girls who were victims of human trafficking.
 She quickly realized that there was very little knowledge about trafficking in persons in Mexico; Orozco set out to remedy that, and in 2007 opened the first shelter for girls in Mexico City.

+Political career

-After four years of learning and speaking to anyone she could about the topic, she realized that without a strong law, this crime could not begin to be eradicated.
-She was invited by the PAN Party to run for congress, although she never officially registered or affiliated to the party, she did win the seat.
-From 2009 to 2012 she served as Deputy (Congresswoman) of the LXI Legislature of the Mexican Congress representing the Federal District.
+After four years of learning and speaking to anyone she could about the topic, Orozco realized that without a strong law, this crime could not be eradicated.
+She was invited by the PAN Party to run for Congress.
+Although she never officially registered or affiliated with the party, she did win the seat.
+From 2009 to 2012, she served as Deputy (Congresswoman) of the LXI Legislature of the Mexican Congress representing the Federal District's second electoral district.
 She held a number of committee positions, including president of the Special Commission for the Fight against Trafficking in Persons.
 She campaigned for a change to human trafficking laws and was a key player in the passage of the General Law to Prevent, Punish and Eradicate Crimes of Human Trafficking and to Protect and Assist the Victims of This Crime, in 2012.

+Post-Congress activism

-After her time in congress, she became a full-time activist dedicated to the protection of victims of trafficking and to continue pushing for stronger legislation.
-Rosi is the President of United vs Trafficking.
-In 2013 Rosi Orozco helped establish and launch a Trafficking in Persons hotline for the purpose of receiving and giving attention to reports on trafficking by citizens.
+After her time in Congress, Orozco became a full-time activist dedicated to the protection of victims of trafficking and to continue pushing for stronger legislation.
+Orozco is the President of United vs Trafficking.
+In 2013, Orozco helped establish and launch a Trafficking in Persons hotline for the purpose of receiving and giving attention to reports on trafficking by citizens.

+Legal challenges

-Out of her own volition, Orozco asked to be investigated by the Central Investigation for Special Causes Agency of the State of Mexico City's District Attorney Office; after accusations came from a sitting senator that she was profiting by government funds and of having a network of companies on behalf of her relatives to obtain contracts and agreements for public resources, all of these accusations came within the context of a strong opposition to reforms being pushed through in the Senate that would gravely affect the current Law and would set traffickers free.
-Rosi Orozco was found to be clean of all the accusations, and thus has taken legal action against the Senator.
+Orozco asked to be investigated by the Central Investigation for Special Causes Agency of the State of Mexico City's District Attorney Office after accusations came from a sitting senator that she was profiting from government funds and having a network of companies managed on her behalf by her relatives to obtain contracts and agreements for public resources.
+These accusations came within the context of strong opposition to reforms being pushed through in the Senate that would gravely affect the current law and would set traffickers free.
+Rosi Orozco was found to be clean of all the accusations, and thus has taken legal action against the senator.

+Nobel Prize nomination

-During the Global Sustainability Network Summit in February 2019, the Secretary of Human Rights of the State of Mexico communicated that the agency that he heads would postulate Orozco as a candidate to the Nobel Prize for her trajectory as a Human Rights activist.
+During the Global Sustainability Network Summit in February 2019, the Secretary of Human Rights of the State of Mexico communicated that the agency that he heads would nominate Orozco as a candidate for the Nobel Prize for her trajectory as a human rights activist.
 The letter of intent has been sent to the Nobel Foundation.